 Select this button to delete a vertical transition from a road channel.

-You then select the vertical transition you want to delete.
+After pressing the button you then select the vertical transition you want to delete.
 As you move the mouse over the drawing the vertical transition closest to the cursor will highlight.
-Click the mouse to select the desired item.
+Click the mouse to delete the selected item.